MichaelPorterConsulting/mariablockchain/README.md

 A relational database representation of related bitcoin based blockchain records.

-This libraries functions that make use of indexes (most of the fun stuff) are only as accurate as the records stored in the database.
+This library's functions that make use of indexes (most of the fun stuff) are only as accurate as the records stored in the database.

 What this means is that to be of any value, either use the bitcoind rpc 'wallet' trigger to teach it about a transaction to be accurate for your wallet, or use the 'block' trigger event to parse every block.
 A combination of both insures accuracy for any address and immediacy of awareness of in-wallet transactions.

+Use the bitcoind rpc 'wallet' trigger to secure accuracy for your wallet, or, use the 'block' trigger to parse every block for total accuracy.
+A combination of both will ensure accuracy for any address and your in-wallet transactions will become immediately aware.
+It's not recommended to use this library as it stands to parse the entire blockchain... yet

 URL: [https://github.com/willgriffin/mariablockchain](https://github.com/willgriffin/mariablockchain)